liupfskygre/metagenomics-workshop-1/source/annotation/taxonomic_annotation.rst

 DIAMOND
 =========
 DIAMOND_ is a program for finding homologs of protein and DNA sequences in a reference database.
 It claims to be up to 20,000 times faster than Blast, especially when dealing with short reads such as those produced by Illumina sequencing.
+This speed is achieved through a series of clever tweaks to the standard seed-and-extend approach used by blast.
+This is very nicely explained in the original paper_.

 Like Blast, DIAMOND requires a formatted database.
 There are several pre-formatted databases available on Uppmax and you can access these directly with environmental variables such as:

     - $DIAMOND_NR           (/sw/data/uppnex/diamond_databases/Blast/latest/nr.dmnd)